niklasbt/mdxss_dev/README.md

 ### Dependencies

-As currently built, `mdxss` depends on:
+As currently built, `mdxcs` depends on:
   - itertools
   - json
   - mdtraj